hovig/heart-beat-watson-machinelearning/README.md

 ## Heart Beat Watson Machine Learning (WML)

-- A model setup on IBM Studio is needed to perform the prediction scoring of the beats per minute (bpm). (will post it - ipynb file)
+- A model setup on IBM Studio is needed to perform the prediction scoring of the beats per minute (bpm). (will post it - .ipynb notebook)
 - Make use of [pulse-rate.csv](https://github.com/hovig/gyro-watson-ml/blob/master/pulse-rate.csv)

 > Fill in the credentials in .env.template and re-name it to .env